 In addition to these funding opportunities, the NHCDFA has also implemented a temporary CDBG program to respond to the Covid-19 Pandemic.
 Under this program, applicants may seek up to \$750,000 of funding for qualified projects.
-The City intends to pursue this subset of CDBG funds to support the proposed Boys and Girls Club project.
+The City intends to pursue this subset of CDBG funds to support the proposed the Christ the King Church project.
 However, if Covid-19 CDBG funds are not viable, or otherwise unavailable, the City shall apply for a regular "public facilities" CDBG in the amount of up to \$500,000.